YSContentGuy/song-mood-explorer-hackday/README.md

 # Song Mood Explorer - Hackday Project

-A Node.js API for exploring song moods using the Yousician API.
-This project provides endpoints to search songs by mood, get mood-based recommendations, and analyze mood patterns across multiple songs.
+A Node.js API for exploring song moods using Yousician's song database.
+This project provides contextual recommendations that go beyond comfort zone algorithms by incorporating variable factors like mood, time, goals, and inspiration.
+Built as a proof of concept with mock data, ready for integration with Pavel's 100k song dataset.

 ## Features